-- 10.1 Appointment of a counting agent is to be made either by you yourself or your election agent.
-Such appointment is made in Form 18 appended to the Conduct of Elections Rules, 1961 (Appendix XXIII).
-The name and address of the counting agent will be filled in that form and you or your election agent will personally sign that form.
+- 16.12.1.
+Appointment of a counting agent is to be made either by the candidate himself or by his election agent.
+Such appointment is made in Form 18 appended to the Conduct of Elections Rules, 1961 (Appendix 31).
+The name and address of the counting agent will be filled in that form and the candidate or his election agent will personally sign that form.
 The counting agent will also sign that form in token of his acceptance of the appointment.
-Two copies of such forms will be prepared and signed, in all cases.
-One copy of that form is to be forwarded by you/your election agent to the Returning Officer while the other copy is given to the counting agent for production before the Returning Officer. - 10.2 You may appoint all your counting agents by a single letter of appointment in Form 18.
-In that case, all the counting agents are required to sign that letter of appointment in token of having accepted the appointment.

-10.3 Your facsimile signature in the form of appointment is also accepted if there is no doubt about the signature.
+Two copies of such forms together with the photographs of the agents will be prepared and signed, in all cases.
+One copy of that form is to be forwarded by the candidate/election agent to the Returning Officer while the second copy is given to the counting agent for production before the Returning Officer. - 16.12.2.
+A candidate may appoint all his counting agents by a single letter of appointment in Form 18.
+In that case, all the counting agents are required to sign that letter of appointment in token of having accepted the appointment. - 16.12.3.
+The facsimile signature of a candidate in the form of appointment is also accepted if there is no doubt about the signatures.

-11. TIME LIMIT FOR MAKING APPOINTMENT OF COUNTING AGENT
+16.13.
+TIME LIMIT FOR MAKING APPOINTMENT OF COUNTING AGENT

-- 11.1 The Election Commission has directed that in all constituencies irrespective of the number of contesting candidates in the constituency, the candidates should submit the list of their counting agents with photographs of such agents to the Returning Officer latest by 1700 hours on the day three days before the date of counting.
-The Returning Officer will prepare identity cards for such agents and issue the same to the candidate. - 11.2 The counting agent must produce those identity cards along with their letter of appointment when they come to attend the counting. - 11.3 The letter of appointment along with the identity card of counting agent must be produced before the Returning Officer at least one hour before the time fixed for counting of votes.
+- 16.13.1.
+The Election Commission has directed that in all constituencies, irrespective of the number of contesting candidates, the contesting candidates should submit the lists of their counting agents with photographs of such agents to the Returning Officer, latest by 17:00 hours three days prior to the date fixed for counting of votes.
+The Returning Officer will prepare identity cards for each such agent and issue the same to the candidate. - 16.13.2.
+The counting agents must produce those identity cards along with their letter of appointment when they come to attend the counting. - 16.13.3.
+The letter of appointment along with the identity card of counting agent must be produced before the Returning Officer at least one hour before the time fixed for counting of votes.
 The Returning Officer will not accept any appointment letter which is received after the aforesaid time.

-12. REVOCATION OF APPOINTMENT OF COUNTING AGENT
+16.14.
+REVOCATION OF APPOINTMENT OF COUNTING AGENT

-- 12.1 You or your election agent are authorized to revoke the appointment of accounting agent. - 12.2 Such revocation of appointment is made in Form 19 appended to the Conduct of Elections Rules, 1961 (Appendix XXIV) and becomes operative from the time at which it is lodged with the Returning Officer.
-In such a case, you are authorized to appoint another counting agent in place of the one whose appointment has been revoked, at any time before the commencement of counting.
-Once the counting has commenced no appointment of fresh counting agent can be made. - 12.3 Appointment of such fresh counting agent is to be made in the same manner as explained in para 8 above.
+- 16.14.1.
+The candidate or his election agent is authorised to revoke the appointment of a counting agent. - 16.14.2.
+Such revocation of appointment is made in Form 19 appended to the Conduct of Elections Rules, 1961 (Appendix 32) and becomes operative from the time at which it is lodged with the Returning Officer.
+In such a case, the candidate is authorised to appoint another counting agent in place of the one whose appointment has been revoked, at any time before the commencement of counting.
+Once the counting has commenced, no appointment of fresh counting agent can be made. - 16.14.3.
+Appointment of such fresh counting agent is to be made in the same manner as explained above.

-13. ADMISSION OF COUNTING AGENTS TO THE COUNTING HALL
+16.15.
+ADMISSION OF COUNTING AGENTS TO THE COUNTING HALL

-- On production of his letter of appointment and the identity card before the Returning Officer, the counting agent will be required to sign before the Returning Officer the declaration contained in his letter of appointment regarding maintenance of secrecy of voting.
-After verification of the letter of appointment, identity card and declaration, the Returning Officer will permit the counting agent to enter the counting hall. - 13.2 The Returning Officer is empowered to subject any counting agent to search of his person before entry into the counting hall.
+16.15.1.
+On production of his letter of appointment and the identity card before the Returning Officer, the counting agent will be required to sign the declaration contained in his letter of appointment regarding maintenance of secrecy of voting before the Returning Officer.
+After verification of the letter of appointment, identity card and declaration, the Returning Officer will permit the counting agent to enter the counting hall.

+16.15.2.
+The Returning Officer is empowered to subject any counting agent to search his person before entry into the counting hall.

-14. BADGES FOR COUNTING AGENTS
+16.16.
+BADGES FOR COUNTING AGENTS